wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     (5) Notwithstanding any term included in any determination, the Authority shall review and issue a determination for each position that is subject to its jurisdiction at intervals of not more than 3 years.

-    Section 19: substituted, on 1 April 1988, by section 8(1) of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).
+    Section 19: replaced, on 1 April 1988, by section 8(1) of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).

     Section 19(1A): inserted, on 1 July 1992, by section 6 of the Higher Salaries Commission Amendment Act 1992 (1992 No 66).